Faithful-First Reasoning, Planning, and Acting for Multimodal LLMs: FaithAct : Faithful-First Planning and Acting

-At each iteration, FaithAct executes a \emph{faithfulness-first planning loop} consisting of two sequential phases (as illustrated in Algorithm~\ref{algo:fplan}): (1) \texttt{Poll} and \texttt{Ground} for \textbf{verification}, and (2) \texttt{Select} and \texttt{Abstain} for \textbf{action}.
-The planner, a lightweight instruction-tuned MLLM, serves as a reasoning controller that composes executable steps such as \texttt{Select}, \texttt{Abstain}, or \texttt{Count}, conditioned on both textual inputs and the verified visual states.
-Each proposed step is immediately validated by the perceptual faithfulness metrics before execution, ensuring that the reasoning process evolves only through evidence-supported actions.

-FaithAct provides a general and extensible interface composed of callable functions that supply multimodal evidence signals to guide the reasoning process.
-These functions act as structured APIs that the MLLM can invoke during planning, allowing the model to retrieve, verify, and reason over perceptual information in a unified manner:
+\textsc{FaithAct} executes a \emph{faithfulness-first planning loop} at each iteration.
+A lightweight instruction-tuned MLLM serves as the reasoning controller.
+This planner composes executable steps such as \emph{SELECT}, \emph{ABSTAIN}, or \emph{COUNT}, based on both textual inputs and verified visual states.
+Each proposed step is immediately validated by perceptual faithfulness metrics before execution, ensuring that the reasoning process evolves only evidence-supported actions.
+To facilitate this, \textsc{FaithAct} provides an extensible interface composed of callable functions that serve as structured APIs.
+These functions supply multimodal evidence signals and can be invoked by the MLLM during planning, enabling the model to retrieve, verify, and reason over perceptual information in a unified and controlled manner.